Artificial Intelligence

 • Any workflow where different steps require different expertise or system access

 Advantages: Each agent has a smaller, more focused tool set and prompt, which improves reliability.
 Specialist agents can be developed, tested, and improved independently.
 The system scales more naturally as workflow complexity grows.
+This architecture enables collaborative problem solving, as specialised agents work together to address different aspects of a complex challenge.

 Limitations: Inter-agent communication introduces latency and potential failure modes.
 Orchestration logic adds architectural complexity.
 Debugging requires tracing reasoning across multiple agents.